Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific verb 'Get' and resource 'historical hourly open interest snapshots (notional USD)'.
-It distinguishes from sibling tools like live_oi_history and live_official_oi by emphasizing 'historical hourly' and aggregation options.
+The description clearly states the verb 'Get' and the resource 'historical hourly open interest snapshots (notional USD)', and mentions per-coin filtering vs global aggregation.
+It does not explicitly differentiate from sibling tools like live_oi_history, but the purpose is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.